sameesin/cisco-csftd-on-aws/content/50_Deploy_LoadBalancers/2_Deployment.md

 ---
-title: "Load Balancer - Deployment"
+title: "Network Load Balancer - Deployment"
 weight: 2
 ---

 ### STEPS
-Aim is to deploy the Load balancer on AWS through terraform.
+Lets proceed with the deployment.
+The aim here is to deploy the Load balancer on AWS through terraform.

 Navigate to the Cloud9 terminal and copy **loadbalancers.tf** file from the Resources folder to the Development folder.